Shriram group operationalises largest retail NBFC Shriram Finance; to focus on non-vehicle financing | Business

 The employees-owned Shriram Group had last December announced merger of Shriram Transport Finance which is the industry leader in used vehicles finance, and its NBFC arm Shriram City Union Finance, creating the country's largest retail non-banking finance company (NBFC) Shriram Finance with over Rs 1.71 lakh crore of assets under management and a net worth of Rs 40,900 crore and net income of Rs 2,900 crore in the first half the current fiscal.

-The new company, to be headquartered in Mumbai, has over 6.7 million customers being served at over 3,600 branches across the country, barring Nagaland, by its 57,000 employees, 3,000 of them hired since merger announcement.
+The new company, to be headquartered in Mumbai, has over 6.7 million customers being served at over 3,600 branches across the country, barring Nagaland, by its 57,000 employees of which 6,000 were added after the merger announcement.

 ''Shriram Finance is the largest retail NBFC today with a loan book of over Rs 1.71 lakh crore and 6.7 million customers.
 While announcing the merger last December, we had guided towards 15 per cent top line growth and 10 per cent bottom line expansion and I am happy to say we're very much on course to improve those guidance,'' Revankar said.